What I think about Dragon Professional Individual 15 after many years of using dragon naturally speaking programs.

 Dragon Professional Individual 15 is able to detect the level of your voice and increase or reduce the gain of your microphone to compensate for this.
 This enables you to be able to speak from farther away from the microphone.
-Realistically, you wouldn’t want to be at the other end of the room speaking across it and expect for Dragon to get your words 100% accurate.
+Realistically, you wouldn’t want to be at the other end of the room speaking across it and expect Dragon to get your words 100% accurate.
 But for short commands, like search Google for something.
 You will be able to get this done from much farther away than before.

-You can now sit back, relax deep into your chair or sofa, and have Dragon pick up your voice through your desk top microphone.
+You can now sit back, relax deep into your chair or sofa, and have Dragon pick up your voice through your desktop microphone.
 Just as a reminder, this form of dictation is never going to beat the accuracy of having the microphone right beside your mouth.
-A position which is guaranteed when you wear a headset.
-Wearing a headset for some can get quite cumbersome especially if you don’t have very light and comfortable one.
+A position that is guaranteed when you wear a headset.
+Wearing a headset for some can get quite cumbersome especially if you don’t have a very light and comfortable one.
 Fortunately, I have a very light and well-padded comfortable headset in the Jabra UC750 voice.
 I can understand however that many people will prefer not to have a headset on for very long periods of time.
 So the auto gain feature of Dragon Professional Individual 15 will enable you to have comparatively high accuracy with your desktop microphone even while speaking at the capsule from 1 to 2 feet away.

 Dragon Professional Individual 15 is resource-efficient.

-Professional individual has been optimised to use very little computer resources.
+Dragon Professional individual has been optimised to use very little computer resources.
 You can tell this in the fact that the transcription now is done behind the scenes so you can continue to work with the mouse cursor.
 I have made a video showing exactly how much RAM and CPU the software uses during its various stages of operation.
 As you can see from the video, the RAM usage never reached 1 GB.
 This means that you don’t need to load up your computer with RAM to be able to use the software.
 As long as you have 4 to 8GB, you should be fine for using Dragon as well as doing a little bit of browsing online.